Welcome to the Future of EV Batteries

 A company called Graphenano is developing a Graphene battery that it says will offer an estimated range of 500 miles and can be recharged in just a few minutes.
 The company says its batteries will charge and deplete 33 times faster than lithium-ion batteries.

 An experimental car recently drove 1,100 miles on a single battery charge.
-This was possible thanks to aluminum-air battery technology that uses oxygen from the air to fill its cathode - making it much lighter than liquid-filled lithium ion batteries - to give the EV greater range.
+This was possible thanks to aluminum-air battery technology that uses oxygen from the air to fill its cathode - making it much lighter than liquid-filled lithium ion batteries - to give the electric car greater range.

-According to the market research firm Auto Pacific, electric vehicle sales will jump four-fold in America in the next five years, climbing from two percent of car sales today to about seven percent in 2026.
+According to numerous statistics, electric vehicle sales will jump in America in the next five years, climbing from 3 percent of car sales today to about 10 percent in 2025 and almost 30 percent by 2030.
 Demand for better and cheaper EV batteries is creating a new gold rush as university research teams, start-up companies and automakers delve into exciting new technologies and hurry to meet demand.